Table of Contents

 The Family Law Act focuses on making the property split just and equitable, not necessarily equal.
 That means the court (or your legal team) will look at a range of factors before deciding who gets what share of the home.

-Even if you’re not going to court, most lenders and lawyers will want to see that your buyout arrangement reflects these legal principles—especially if you’re refinancing the mortgage in your name.
+Even if you’re not going to court, most lenders and lawyers will want to see that your buyout arrangement reflects these legal principles — especially if you’ll be refinancing the mortgage into your name alone.

 Let’s look at the key things the law considers.